Write-Information With Colours

 Why?

-is that it goes directly to the host
+One of the key problems with Write-Host is that it goes directly to the host

 implementation.
 There it is consumed and effectively ‘lost’ to the user.

-and the new stream, users
+By introducing Write-Information and the new stream, users

 can now redirect the stream and modify its impact using $InformationPreference

-and the common parameter -InformationAction
+and the common parameter -InformationAction for cmdlets.

-With the new stream available, the implementation of Write-Host
+With the new stream available, the implementation of Write-Host was then changed

-.
+to redirect to Write-Information.
 To make the changes non-breaking the

-is always treated as Continue
+-InformationAction is always treated as Continue to ensure that

-continue to display as they did in previous
+existing uses of Write-Host continue to display as they did in previous

 versions of PowerShell.